Healthy Homes Assessment Longlands

 Longlands Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Longlands and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement to all Longlands and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the compliance with any Healthy Homes Standards that apply or will be applicable during the tenure of your rental home.
+• Property managers and landlords have to keep records that prove the conformance to any Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.

-• Private landlords and property managers have to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed , or altered lease.
+• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2023